rsproule/gotcha/README.md

   <img width="1000" src="graph-demo.gif">
 </p>

-A script for fetching all the counter-parties to a given ethereum address.
+Gotcha is a tool to visualize the flow of funds and interactions between accounts on Ethereum.
+The rust based cli allows for customizable crawling of the chain and outputs the data in a format that the simple frontend can consume to render the graph.

 Relies on:

-- etherscan
+- etherscan: contract labels, address counter-party info
-- metadock api
+- metadock api: address labels

 ## Usage